ingadhoc/website/website_sale_custom_search/README.rst

 e-Commerce Custom Products Search
 =================================

-This module allow Custom Products Search in e-Commerce Search also by:
+This module makes some modifications on e-Commerce search

-* attributes
+* search by attributes
-* public categories
+* search by public categories
+* reset search when clicking on a category

 Installation
 ============